 Much like classic scythes, weed whacker shafts are straight or curved.
 A curved trimmer will be held at a slightly different angle than one with a straight shaft.
 Most users find the curved form more comfortable, but that’s not universal.
 If possible, try out both types to see which is the best fit for you.

-The choice between electric and gas weed whackers boils down to power and ease of use.
+The decision between electric and gas weed whackers primarily hinges on their power and ease of use.

 Gas-powered weed whackers are more powerful than electric models.
 But they also weigh more, and the motor generates vibrations that can cause muscle fatigue.
 That said, gas-powered weed whackers have a longer run time than most electric models, making them a good pick if you have an especially large yard (an acre or more) or tough vegetation.